 - the adequacy of resources for missions and appropriate access to government information.

-The values of the High Council: independence, collegiality, transparency
+The operational principles of the High Council: independence, collegiality, transparency

 The HCFP is an independent body with respect to the Government and the Parliament.
 Its members, appointed for a period of five years, cannot be dismissed.
 They may not hold elected public office or seek or receive instructions from the Government or any other public or private person.